buildkite/docs/pages/apis/graphql/cookbooks/rules.md

 ## List rules

-Get the first 10 rules and their information for an organization:
+Get the first 10 rules and their information for an organization.

 ```graphql
   query getRules {